Seasonal Foods to Integrate Into Your Healthy Diet This Fall

 Rich in vitamin A, this fruit can also help maintain the health of some tissues and your skin.

-Blood oranges contain folic acid, which help fight off heart disease and even some cancers.
+Blood oranges contain folic acid, which helps fight off heart disease and even some cancers.

 High in calcium, this fruit can help build strong bones and teeth.